 I just wonder how many family photos were taken...I read most were destroyed....

 Hmmm ~ fact or fiction?

-It was a known fact that Adolph *exaggerated about himself and family.
-However, he was right about the part of his grandfather Johann Meyer being wealthy and that Johann's deeds allowed him to receive a title....so why all the confusing articles?
+Yes, he exaggerated about himself and family.
+However, he was right about the part of his grandfather Johann Meyer being wealthy and that Johann's deeds allowed him to receive a title....so why all the confusing.

 Information is also listed on my German Ahnentafel about Johann Meyer's twice knighted Ritter (?) and Albrecht Order, as well as being an "Ehrenburger" for the city of Dresden...I'm working on the information of the "Order of the Rue Crown".

-The titles were earned through the philanthropic deeds by Johann Meyer.
-The title was also passed down to my father Alexander von Meyer and his brother.
+The title was also passed down to my father Baron Alexander von Meyer and his brother Baron Eugen von Meyer.

 The conferring of Title!